A Regional Economic Recovery Taskforce has been established in response to the COVID-19 pandemic.

 It consists of iwi, business, local and central government leaders, and economic development agencies’ representatives, who will provide a strategic, regional lens, complementing the work being done by individual councils.

-The Taskforce’s work includes delivering a Regional Economic Recovery Action Plan, acting as a key channel for interaction with central government, and identifying and pursuing opportunities to strengthen and build our region’s economy.
+The Taskforce’s work includes delivering a Regional Economic Recovery Strategy, acting as a key channel for interaction with central government, and identifying and pursuing opportunities to strengthen and build our region’s economy.

 In addition to assisting with shovel-ready projects, the Taskforce seeks to transition people back into jobs, coordinate a rural response to drought impacts, and stimulate social and economic benefits.